Jade Thirlwall is 'dropping his surname' in dramatic solo career launch

 An insider reportedly said that Jade is “going all out to make sure her solo career moves forward.”

-talking to Sun In the newspaper’s bizarre column, he said: ‘After talks with the owners,…
+talking to Sunday In a peculiar column of the newspaper, he said, ‘After talking to the owners…

 Read Full News